OSI-Schicht-8/view-demo/README.md

 # view-demo
-Example for creating a display using View, ViewPort, BitMap and RastPort
+Example of creating a display using View, ViewPort, BitMap and RastPort

 ## description
 + open graphics and intuition library